 My name is Anthony Edwards, known to my friends as Tony.
-The book is about my experiences at sea, and there’s nothing like being afloat to generate experiences!
-Extremes of fear and exhaustion contrasted with extremes of well being and humour.
-They are all there in equal measure.
+My book, ‘PAID TO LIVE THE DREAM’ is about my experiences at sea and of living on boats.
 Over the years the happenings have entertained friends with a glass in their hands, but it was time to get pen to paper for the benefit of a wider audience.